Tinder fake US Army – Military officials scamming for money

 Army CID continues to warn people about scammers

-U.S. military officials have sent out a warning many a time to be aware of the ones claiming to be a U.S. military member whilst he would actually be from Afghanistan, Syria, Iraq and other places.
+U.S. military officials have sent out a warning many a time to be aware of the ones claiming to be a U.S. military member whilst he would actually be from Afghanistan, Syria, Iraq, Sudan or Yemen and other places around the world.

 Thousands of military romance scams are reported every day, and you might be just one in the crowd.

 Such incidents about romance scammers are painfully true and are widely spread in many online platforms and not just on Tinder.
 The victims either be smitten by love or simply be under the delusion of doing something noble by helping those who are serving the country.

 Free of charge and with millions of potential victims, it is understandable that scammers use Tinder, Facebook and possibly every other Social Media Network to establish contact.

 We understand that it is not possible for you to be sure of the authenticity of the person.
 It is not easy to judge a person without meeting him in person.

 It is exactly where we come in for your help.
 We extend our helping hand out to you to give you correct details about the concerned person and help you to decide whether you have met a genuine person on Tinder or not.

 By the way, this type of scam when online dating on social media sites is also called